codankra/CryptoTaxCalculator/README.md

 ### Report ###
 ![ScreenShot](images/CTcode.png)

 This is an early version of the program where transactins are entered manually by editing the main method.
 The parameters for transactions are described below.

 ![ScreenShot](images/CTreport.png)

 These lines are autonatically converted to a report printed to the terminal.

 #### Buy ####
 ---

 Buy takes three parameters:
--Amount: amount of coin
+- Amount: amount of coin
--Date: In yyyy-mm-dd format
+- Date: In yyyy-mm-dd format
--costPerUnit: Price (at the time) of 1 of the coin.
+- costPerUnit: Price (at the time) of 1 of the coin.

 #### Sell ####
 ---

 Sell also takes three (very similar) parameters:
--Amount: amount of coin
+- Amount: amount of coin
--Date: In yyyy-mm-dd format
+- Date: In yyyy-mm-dd format
--proceedsPerUnit: Price (at the time) of 1 of the coin.
+- proceedsPerUnit: Price (at the time) of 1 of the coin.

 ### Limitations ###